abhinavsingh/proxy.py/README.md

                         file and --ca-signing-key-file
   --ca-cert-file CA_CERT_FILE
                         Default: None.
 Signing certificate to use for signing dynamically generated HTTPS certificates.
-If used, must also pass --ca-key-file and --ca-signing-key-file --ca-file CA_FILE     Default: /Users/abhinavsingh/Dev/proxy.py/venv310/lib/pytho
+If used, must also pass --ca-key-file and --ca-signing-key-file --ca-file CA_FILE     Default: /Users/abhinavsingh/Dev/proxy.py/venv310/lib/python
-                        n3.10/site-packages/certifi/cacert.pem.
+                        3.10/site-packages/certifi/cacert.pem.
 Provide path to
                         custom CA bundle for peer certificate verification --ca-signing-key-file CA_SIGNING_KEY_FILE
                         Default: None.
 CA signing key to use for dynamic generation of HTTPS certificates.
-If used, must also pass --ca-key- file and --ca-cert-file --cert-file CERT_FILE
+If used, must also pass --ca-key-file and --ca-cert-file
+  --cert-file CERT_FILE
                         Default: None.
 Server certificate to enable end-to-end TLS encryption with clients.
-If used, must also pass --key- file.
+If used, must also pass --key-file.
   --disable-headers DISABLE_HEADERS
                         Default: None.
 Comma separated list of headers to remove before dispatching client request to upstream server.